Accredited Online MBA Programs in Marketing

 Are all online MBA programs in the US accredited?

-While there are plenty of accredited MBA programs in marketing online, it’s important to conduct thorough research to ensure that you’re applying to a program that’s qualified to teach students at this level.
+While there are plenty of accredited MBA programs in marketing online, it’s important to conduct thorough research to ensure that you’re applying to a qualified program to teach students at this level.
 Students can check the status of a program by searching the United States Department of Education’s database of accredited programs10 online.

 How long do I usually have to complete an online MBA in marketing?